eric8395/baseball-analytics/README.md

 **Feature Engineering and Handling**

-- Batter and pitcher data was collected with the pybaseball package and split into basic and advanced stats.
+- **Missing Salaries:** Batter and pitcher data was collected with the pybaseball package and split into basic and advanced stats.
 Player salaries were collected for each indidvidual year.
 There were many instances of missing salary values; these values were imputed based on prior salaries available for each player.
 For example, if Derek Jeter made $15M in 2010, and a missing value existed for 2011, the missing value would be filled with Jeter's previous year salary of $15M.

-- While the dataset was limited to players from the last 21 years, there is variance in the player salaries across the past two decades.
-To account for this, player salaries were adjusted for inflation using the national CPI index.

-- To further account for variability in player contracts between years, the batter and pitcher datasets were grouped by player average salaries.
-This method effectively removed categorical features such as position and team played.

-- The advanced statcast data consisted of mostly sparse data for very specific data collection columns.
+- **Missing Advanced Values:** The advanced statcast data consisted of mostly sparse data for very specific data collection columns.
 For example, the wKN statistic measures a how well a batter/pitcher performed against/using a knuckleball.
 Knuckleballs are rarely ever thrown in baseball and will therefore have many missing values.
 In this instance, these missing values would be filled with zeros.

+- **Adjusting for Inflation:** While the dataset was limited to players from the last 21 years, there is variance in the player salaries across the past two decades.
+To account for this, player salaries were adjusted for inflation using the national CPI index.

+- **Average Salaries:** To further account for variability in player contracts between years, the batter and pitcher datasets were grouped by each individual player's average salary across all the years that player played.
+This method effectively removed categorical features such as position and team played since many players played multiple positions and teams across their careers.

 **Preprocessing**